 - being in a car with someone who was smoking

-- in an indoor or outdoor public place
+- or breathing smoke in an indoor or outdoor public place

-For adults, ETS exposure is identified as someone smoking anywhere inside the person's home, workplace, in the same car, or near the person at any place besides the home, workplace, or car (i.e. "in the community").
+For adults, secondhand smoke exposure is identified as someone smoking anywhere inside the person's home, workplace, in the same car, or near the person at any place besides the home, workplace, or car (i.e. "in the community").

 The Minnesota Youth Tobacco Survey is a survey of public school students and thus does not represent all young people, such as those in private schools, juvenile correctional facilities, and treatment centers, or teens who have dropped out of school.
 Teens who frequently miss school for any reason are under-represented.
 The survey is a fixed-choice self-report survey and provides no opportunity for youth to write more detailed responses in their own words.